 NOTIFICATION OF ACCEPTANCE AND MATRICULATION FEE

-An applicant may be notified of his or her acceptance as early as October, prior to the desired year of enrollment.
+An applicant may be notified of their acceptance as early as August, prior to the desired year of enrollment.
 Upon receipt of acceptance, an applicant is required to pay a $1,000 matriculation fee to the University prior to the start of classes, payable as follows:

 - Return the matriculation form along with a $500 deposit within 14 days of the date of the acceptance letter.